Best Outdoor Security Systems in 2026

 • Wireless equipment

-• Advanced home automation and customizations
+• Advanced home automation with extensive third-party integrations

-• 7-inch touch-screen smart home hub
+• 7-inch touch screen smart home hub

 • AI-powered outdoor, indoor and doorbell cameras